 - Form of Indemnification Agreement entered into by and between the Registrant and each director and executive officer (incorporated by reference to Exhibit 10.1 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 19, 2021).
 See Item 6, "Directors, Senior Management and Employees" for more information about this document. - Amended and Restated 2013 Equity Incentive Plan (incorporated by reference to Exhibit 10.2 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 1, 2021).
 See Item 6, "Directors, Senior Management and Employees" for more information about this document. - Amended and Restated U.S. Sub-Plan to the 2013 Equity Incentive Plan (incorporated by reference to Exhibit 10.3 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 1, 2021).
 See Item 6, "Directors, Senior Management and Employees" for more information about this document. - 2021 Share Incentive Plan (incorporated by reference to Exhibit 10.4 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 19, 2021).
-See Item 6 "Directors, Senior Management and Employees" for more information about this document. - Amended and Restated Compensation Policy for Executive Officers and Directors (incorporated by reference to Exhibit 4.5 to the Company's Annual Report on Form 20-F (File No. 001-40692) filed with the SEC on February 24, 2023).
+See Item 6 "Directors, Senior Management and Employees" for more information about this document.

+- Amended and Restated Compensation Policy for Executive Officers and Directors.
 See Item 6, "Directors, Senior Management and Employees" for more information about this document. - 2021 Employee Share Purchase Plan (incorporated by reference to Exhibit 10.6 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 19, 2021).
-See Item 6, "Directors, Senior Management and Employees" for more information about this document. - 2021 Amended and Restated Investors' Rights Agreement dated as of July 18, 2021, by and among the Registrant and the parties named in Schedule A thereto (incorporated by reference to Exhibit 4.2 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 19, 2021), See Item 7.B.
-"Related Party Transactions Registration Rights" for more information about this document. - Share Purchase Warrant issued to Wayfair LLC, dated as of June 21, 2021, by and between the Registrant and Wayfair LLC (incorporated by reference to Exhibit 4.5 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 1, 2021).
+See Item 6, "Directors, Senior Management and Employees" for more information about this document. - 2021 Amended and Restated Investors' Rights Agreement dated as of July 18, 2021, by and among the Registrant and the parties named in Schedule A thereto (incorporated by reference to Exhibit 4.2 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 19, 2021).
 See Item 7.B.
-"Related Party Transactions - Warrant Agreement" for more information about this document.
+"Related Party Transactions - Registration Rights" for more information about this document. - Share Purchase Warrant issued to Wayfair LLC, dated as of June 21, 2021, by and between the Registrant and Wayfair LLC (incorporated by reference to Exhibit 4.5 to the Company's Registration Statement on Form F-1 (File No. 333-257603) filed with the SEC on July 1, 2021).
+See Item 7.B.
+"Related Party Transactions Warrant Agreement" for more information about this document.